MetOffice/lfric_core/documentation/source/glossary.rst

     DoFs on halo cells, that are owned by other ranks.

   Inner Halo
-    A subset of owned cells that are not affected by halo exchanges, and so, can be used for computation while communication is still ongoing.
+    A subset of owned cells that are used for supporting computation while communication is still ongoing.
+If a stencil operation requires *n* halo layers of data, then calculations in cells up to *n* inner halos are affected by halo data.
+Any cells from inner halo *(n+1)* onwards can be computed before or during a halo exchange.

   InterMesh Map
     Mapping between 2D-mesh cell IDs from source-to-target meshes.
 The